alethic/gib/README.md

 Each Element has an ActualDesiredState.
 This is a combination of the DesiredState and InheritedState.

 When ActualDesiredState is changed, a method on the element is invoked.
 This method, upon completion, can set the State when it was successful.

+## thoughts on what we're passing around

+Watching Files
+	Files are seekable streams, with metadata.
+	Need to be able to navigate?
+Yes.
+	Notification of range updates.
+	Notification of metadata updates.

+Roslyn Output
+	A PE and a PDB
+		These are kinda just files that don't exist.
+	ECMA335 Tables/Heaps
+		Complex structures.
+		Can move around in them request row information, request blob/string/us/guid information.
+		We do want to be notified upon structural changes new row
+			deleted row
+			changing row values (token, columns)
+			new heap object
+			deleted heap object

+Text files
+	Character ranges.
+	Need to be able to navigate?
+Yes.
+	Notification of range updates.... but ranges are characters.
+	Notification of metadata updates.
+		Ability to map to original byte stream?
+Maybe.

+Simple Properties
+	Some sort of type system.
+Strings, ints.
+Maybe we formalize around JSON for this?

+ItemGroups
+	Could be an observable collection of some kind.
+	Richness of object?
+		Typed metadata?

+Too much variation.

+Pads are going to need to only return an arbitrary callback-enabled interface.
+	May be any interface a user can dream up.
+	May be a rebuildable graph
+	May be a buffer signal thing.
+	May be a richer table/heap interface.

+	** theres no way to abstract this to a simple protocol **

+	Something COM-like.
+Some sort of formal ABI.

+	GObject?!?!?!
+Vala?!?!?!?

+Pads then just exist to name an input/output, and provide a surface by which to negotiate something.
+What are we negotiating though?
+Not mime/types.
+We're not negotiating a stream.

+The actual value delivered is some sort of Object that supports change.
+Which may be some sort of buffer thing.